-- Learn about what’s happening in the world around them right now, and what could happen in the future
+•Learn about what’s happening in the word around you right now, and in the future.

 |Year 7||Year 8|

 •The challenge of resource management